cchevalier/DS3_Course_Project/CodeBook.md

 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions respectively.

-Among the set of variables that were estimated from these signals we are interested by :
+These signals were then processed in order to estimate the different variables of the feature vector for each pattern.
+Among the set of variables that were estimated from these signals we are interested by:

 * mean(): Mean value
 * std(): Standard deviation

-This will lead to retain 66 columns from the original feature vector dataset during the cleaning process.
+This will lead to retain 66 variables / columns from the original feature vector dataset during the cleaning process.

 ## The Cleaning Processing / R script run_analysis.R